 London Road is perfect for students.
 It is a 5 minute walk into the city centre, and close to both Sheffield Hallam and the University of Sheffield.
 Our large student homes were originally built for the wealthy moving out of the city centre to the suburban avenues lined with trees.
 Today much of the area has designated conservation status to protect the character and beauty of the area.
 This means, the student houses on London Road are spacious and full of character.
 Many still have original features.

 Our student flats on London Road are around a 5-10 minute walk into town, though there are plenty of buses.
-The streets are great for cycling on, with dedicated cycles lanes, and not too many of the famous Sheffield hills.
+The streets are great for cycling on, with cycles lanes and not too many of the famous Sheffield hills.

-If you are fortunate enough to be bringing your car to uni, many of our student properties to rent have free, off street parking included.
+If you are fortunate enough to be bringing your car to uni, many of our student properties have gated off-street parking, setting us apart from most other student accommodation.

-Further down, near Abbeydale Road, is the Antiques Quarter, where you can pick up a real bargain or just enjoy a browse.
-There are also some quirky artisan shops and delis.
+Further along, London Road becomes Abbeydale Road in an area known as the Antiques Quarter, where you can pick up a real bargain or just enjoy a browse.
+There are also some quirky artisan shops, delis and cafes.

-With is being so close to the centre, there are also supermarkets very close by.
-There is a Tesco and one end, and a Waitrose at the other, plus a million corner shops in between.
+With it being so close to the city centre there are also supermarkets very close by.
+There is a 24hr Tesco and an Aldi, plus a million corner shops in between.